 What does program-enrolment mean?

 Whether you're a new student or returning student, this means your program will enrol you in your courses for the term.
-This means you do not need to worry about class enrolment.
+So you don't need to worry about class enrolment.
 Once your program completes your class enrolment, you will receive an email confirmation.

-You can use the Program Delivery page to view your program's enrolment type (eg. program-enrolment).
-Program enrolment may be subject to change.
+Check your My Program view in your MyNAIT portal to check your program's course enrolment method (eg. program-enrolment).
+Your enrolment method may be subject to change.